 The calmer the agents manage to keep themselves, the more successful they become.
 Coming across people with different temperaments happens in their day to day schedule.
 While making outbound calls, few prospects give annoying responses; they become rude and slam the phone at times.
 Even during inbound calls customers take out their frustration because of their complaints.
 This demoralizes the rep’s spirit because they cannot respond in the same manner, but if the client abuses - then the caller has a duty to report it to the seniors.

 Whatever the reason, do not upset a client because they might not need anything today but they might require it later in the future.
 If they have a bad experience with you, they will never make a purchase.

 2) Don’t rely only on the Script

 A script is must for every call center agent.
 Value proportions, product information, FAQs, unless changed, should be jotted and highlighted on their papers.
 The reps should be giving exact data to the prospects because they don’t forgive later for false information.
 But at the same time, avoid narrating every bit from the script, it sounds robotic on the agent’s end.
 Keeping the sheet for reference is advisable.

-Keeping the customer on hold irritates them.
-They do not like hearing the background record which says “Your call is on hold.
+Keeping customers on hold irritates them.
+They do not like hearing the background record which says: “Your call is on hold.
 Please wait for the assistance.” .
-Rather it is suggested to keep talking to the customer while searching for the information.
+Rather, it is suggested to keep talking to the customer while searching for the information.
 The priority of the agent is to get favorable feedback from the attendee and it can be only fetched by giving them utmost attention.